Why LLM Context Windows Fill Up Faster Than You Think

 Context length alone hurts performance even with perfect retrieval

-A separate 2025 finding is worth noting: context length degrades performance even when the retrieval is perfect — when the relevant information is guaranteed to be in the context.
-The longer the surrounding irrelevant context, the more the model's attention is distributed across noise, leaving less effective attention for the signal.
-This effect is called context dilution.
-The analogy: finding one red marble in a bag of ten marbles is easy; finding it in a bag of ten thousand is not, even if you know it's there.
+A 2025 study ("Context Length Alone Hurts LLM Performance Despite Perfect Retrieval") confirmed something practitioners had suspected but lacked clean data on: context length degrades performance even when retrieval is perfect — when the relevant information is guaranteed to be present.
+The longer the surrounding irrelevant context, the more the model's attention distributes across noise, leaving less effective focus on the signal.
+This is called context dilution.
+Finding one red marble in a bag of ten is easy; finding it in a bag of ten thousand is not — even if you know it's there.

 The interactive demo below lets you explore the relationship between context position and attention reliability, using a simplified attention visualization based on the U-shaped curve observed in research.